ponder-lab/Hybridize-Functions-Refactoring/CONTRIBUTING.md

 <!-- Checkout a particular release (e.g., `git checkout pydev_9_3_0`), then-->
 Import it into your Eclipse workspace under a working set named "PyDev."
 PyDev is already structured as Eclipse projects; you can simply import it as an existing Eclipse project (select the "search for nested projects" option).
 You'll need to close the "Mylyn" projects that are imported; they won't build since Mylyn has been removed from Eclipse's standard distribution.

-To gain access to the [Ariadne: PONDER branch][Ariadne] packages for building your project, you'll need to create a new file or modify the existing in `~/.m2/settings.xml`.
+To gain access to the [Ariadne] packages for building your project, you'll need to create a new file or modify the existing in `~/.m2/settings.xml`.
 In `settings.xml`, you should have the following:

 ```
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"